Josh Emmett: 2023

 Emmett faced Yair Rodríguez for the Interim UFC Featherweight Championship on February 12, 2023, at UFC 284.
 Emmett lost the bout via triangle choke submission in the second round.

 Emmett was initially scheduled to face Ilia Topuria on June 17, 2023, at UFC on ESPN 47.
 However, the promotion later announced, that the bout was shifted to headline UFC on ABC: Emmett vs. Topuria on June 24, 2023.
 Emmett lost the fight via unanimous decision.
 The bout earned him the Fight of the Night award.

 Emmett was scheduled to face Giga Chikadze on December 16, 2023, at UFC 296.
 However, Chikadze withdrew, due to an undisclosed injury, and he was replaced by Bryce Mitchell.
 Emmett won the fight via knockout in the first round.
 This fight earned Emmett the Performance of the Night award.

 2025

 Emmett faced Lerone Murphy on April 5, 2025 in the main event at UFC on ESPN 65.
 He lost the fight by unanimous decision.

 Emmett faced Youssef Zalal on October 4, 2025 at UFC 320.
 He lost the fight via an armbar submission in the first round.

+2026

+Emmett faced Kevin Vallejos in the main event on March 14, 2026, at UFC Fight Night 269.
+He lost the fight by technical knockout in the first round.